openmfe/website/src/pages/development/ui-design.md

 - It is however a valid pattern to expose toggles for different UI configurations as attributes.
 But it is recommended to keep them to a minimum and don’t let them become too fine-grained.
 For example, toggles for dark/light mode or simple/complex views are a good idea; button arrangements not so much.

-- Do not use `rem` as a unit inside the microfrontend, because it always depends on the root font size of the host page.
-Choosing `px` as unit is an appropriate choice here.
+- Avoid `rem` inside the microfrontend, because it depends on the host page’s root font size.
+Use `px`; for a component that must adapt to its container, the container-query length units `cqi`/`cqw` are a better fit, since they are relative to the microfrontend’s own box rather than the page.

 - Custom fonts have to be loaded via the `FontFace` API.
 The [Microfrontend Deep-dive](/development/microfrontend-deepdive/) page explains in more detail why this is and how this works.